Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-unbond.md

 };
 ```

-Defines the `publicFacet` for the contract, which includes the method to make an `invitation`, and return: Returns the hardened public facet.
+Defines the `publicFacet` for the contract, which includes the method to make an `invitation`, and returns the hardened public facet.